This is the EIB Network and the Limbaugh Institute for Advanced Conservative Studies.

 If we've gotten to the point where we can't poke fun at people who seek power over all of us, regardless their skin color, then we have reached a dangerous point.

-Jamie Gangell said, Well, you're so controversial.
+J.D.
+Gangel said, well, you're so controversial.

-You're so outright.
+You're so outrageous.

 I'm not controversial.